-3. RE-APPOINTMENT OF AUDITORS
+APPOINTMENT OF AUDITORS

 Management proposes the re-appointment of PricewaterhouseCoopers, LLP as auditors of the Corporation.
 Their mandate will continue until the close of the next annual meeting or until their successors are appointed.
 The directors will be authorized to fix the remuneration of the auditors.
-PricewaterhouseCoopers LLP were first appointed auditors of the Corporation in 2005.

-Unless instructions are given to abstain from voting with regard to the appointment of the Auditors, it is the intention of the persons named in the enclosed form of proxy to vote FOR the appointment of PricewaterhouseCoopers, LLP as auditors of the Corporation until the close of the next annual meeting and the proposed resolution to authorize the Board to fix the remuneration to be paid to the auditors.
+Unless instructions are given to abstain from voting with regard to the appointment of the Auditors, it is the intention of the persons named in the accompanying Proxy to vote FOR the appointment of PricewaterhouseCoopers, LLP as auditors of the Corporation until the close of the next annual meeting and the proposed resolution to authorize the Board to fix the remuneration to be paid to the auditors.

-4. RE-APPROVAL OF STOCK OPTION PLAN
+APPROVAL OF STOCK OPTION PLAN

-Management proposes to re-approve the rolling stock option plan of the Corporation (the "Option Plan"), whereby a maximum of 10% of the issued Subordinate Voting Shares of the Corporation from time to time may be reserved for issuance pursuant to the exercise of options.
+Management proposes to re-approve the rolling stock option plan of the Corporation (the "Option Plan"), whereby a maximum of 10% of the issued Subordinate Voting Shares of the Corporation from time to time may be reserved for issuance pursuant to the exercise of Options.

-The Option Plan was first approved at a Shareholders' meeting on December 5, 2013.
+The Option Plan was first approved at a shareholders' meeting on December 5, 2013.
 The exercise price of the Options is determined by the Board provided that such exercise price shall not be less than that from time to time permitted under the rules of any stock exchange or exchanges on which the Subordinate Voting Shares are then listed.

-The number of Subordinate Voting Shares that may be acquired under an Option granted to any one person shall not exceed 5% (2% to a consultant) of the total number of issued and outstanding Subordinate Voting Shares (calculated on a non-diluted basis) in any 12-month period.
+The number of Subordinate Voting Shares that may be acquired under an Option granted to any one person shall not exceed 5% (2% in the case of a consultant) of the total number of issued and outstanding Subordinate Voting Shares (calculated on a non-diluted basis) in any 12-month period.